zolotarevandrew/my-learning-tracker/log.md

 Resolves the problem of delimiting message bodies by introducing the Chunked transfer-coding.
 The sender breaks the message body into chunks of arbitrary length, and each chunk is sent with its length prepended; it marks the end of the message with a zero-length chunk.
 The sender uses the Transfer-Encoding: chunked header to signal the use of chunking.

+*Pluses*
+- I can use http1.1 caching correctly in my next projects.
+- I can use http1.1 keep alive mechanism correctly to decrease latency in my next projects.

 https://www.ra.ethz.ch/cdstore/www8/data/2136/pdf/pd1.pdf